johnmillner/money-bunny/README.md

 # Code/Testing In Progress - Don't trust your money with this yet :)

 # Money Bunny
-This is a day trading stock scanner and robo-trader that searches all US stocks and attempts to find stocks with a good risk-reward ratio and that are at the start of an upward trend.
+This is a day trading stock scanner and robo-trader that searches all US stocks and attempts to find and buy stocks with a good risk-reward ratio and that are at the start of an upward trend, and then sell them as a downtrend begins, or it meets its profit target, stoploss or timeout.

 # Configuration
 in the config.yml add your alpaca key, secret